pratik705/trinity/managed-services/README.md

 ## Included Services:

-1. **Namespace:**
-   - A dedicated space where supporting services will be installed.
+1. **Namespace:** A dedicated space where supporting services will be installed.

-2. **Cert-Manager:**
-   - Manages the life cycle of certificates for consumption by the Kubernetes cluster.
+2. **Cert-Manager:** Manages the life cycle of certificates for consumption by the Kubernetes cluster.

-3. **MetalLB:**
-   - Provides load balancer services for the environment.
+3. **MetalLB:** Provides load balancer services for the environment.

-4. **Sealedsecret:**
-   - Encrypts plain-text secrets, ensuring secure storage in a Git repository.
+4. **Sealed-secret:** Encrypts plain-text secrets, ensuring secure storage in a Git repository.

-5. **Ingress-Nginx:**
-   - Deploys an Ingress Controller, facilitating the creation of Ingress resources.
+5. **Ingress-Nginx:** Deploys an Ingress Controller, facilitating the creation of Ingress resources.

-6. **ArgoCD:**
-   - Enables the management of Kubernetes applications in a GitOps manner.
+6. **ArgoCD:** Enables the management of Kubernetes applications in a GitOps manner.

 ---